MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-register-new-items.md

 An item can be structured as a parent item with underlying child items in a bill of materials (BOM).
 In [!INCLUDE[d365fin](includes/d365fin_md.md)], a bill of material can be either an assembly BOM or a production BOM, depending on its use.
 For more information, see [Work with Bills of Material](inventory-how-work-BOMs.md).

 If you purchase the same item from more than one vendor, you can connect those vendors to the item card.
-The vendors will then appear in the **Item Vendor Catalog** page, so that you can easily select an alternate vendor.
+The vendors will then appear on the **Item Vendor Catalog** page, so that you can easily select an alternate vendor.

 Items that you offer to your customers but you do not want manage in your system until you start selling them can be set up as catalog items.
 Catalog items are not to be mistaken with regular items of type **Non-Inventory**.
 For more information, see [Work with Catalog Items](inventory-how-work-nonstock-items.md).